JamarTG/JamarTG/README.md

 I have worked on many personal projects for fun and I'm sure at least one of them will impress you.

-You can find my projects search the wikipages for preview of the projects currently hosted on github.
-By late 2023 , I should have a portfolio website and a lot more projects on github.
+You can find a preview of some of the favourite projects below.
+By late 2023 , I should have a portfolio website and a lot more projects on github to back to skills.